Singularity-Coder/Instant-Algorithms/README.md

 * **2’s complement:**
 * **Unix Time:**
 * **Even Odd:** If you add odd to odd, odd to even, even to even, even to odd.
 Rules of Odd Even multiplication, division.

+# New
+* Pointer:
+* In-Place Operations:
+* Multiple pointer technique:

+# Basic Math
+* Division:
+	* Ex: 105/8 -> 8 * 13 = 104.
+What remains of 105 after dividing into 8 parts is 1.
+Here 105 is Dividend.
+8 is the Divisor.
+13 is the Quotient.
+1 is the Remainder.
+	* Dividend = Divisor * Quotient + Remainder -----> 105 = 8 * 13 + 1
+* Factor: A number x that divides another number y evenly without leaving a remainder.
+Ex: 8 is a factor of 32 since 8 divides 32 into 4 equal parts.
+* Common factor: If a number x divides more than 1 number say y and z evenly without leaving a reminder then x is a common factor of y and z.
+Ex: 2 is a factor of 4 and 8, hence 2 is a common factor.
+* GCD (Greatest common divisor) or HCF (Highest common factor): Largest common factor btw 2 or more numbers that divides those numbers evenly without leaving any reminder.
+Ex: 10 and 15 have 5 as the largest number that divides both of them without leaving a reminder.
+10/5 = 2 and 15/5 = 3.
+* LCM - Least common multiple
+* Find the factors of a number say 35?
+A.k.a find numbers that divide 35 without leaving a reminder.

 ------------------------------------------------------------------------------------------------------------------------